-Occasionally, depending on the extent and position of the cancer, ovarian debulking surgery requires operating close to the bowel.
-If an area of bowel affected by cancer must be removed, the sections of the unaffected bowel are re-joined, if possible .This is known as 'anastamosis'.
+Occasionally, if cancer is found depending on the extent and position, surgery may require operating either close to, or on the bowel.
+If an area of bowel affected by cancer must be removed, the sections of the unaffected bowel may be rejoined.
+This is known as 'anastamosis'.

-However, if this is not possible, the bowel will be diverted to open on the surface of the abdomen.
-This is known as a 'colostomy' or 'stoma' and allows the stools (faeces) to be collected in a bag attached to your abdomen, which can be removed and emptied as necessary.
+However, if this is not possible, the bowel will be diverted to open on the surface of the tummy.
+This is known as a 'colostomy' or 'stoma' and allows the stools (faeces) to be collected in a bag attached to your tummy, which can be removed and emptied as necessary.

-If this procedure is a likely possibility, it will be explained to you in more detail, either by the consultant performing the surgery, the stoma nurse, or by your clinical nurse specialist before your operation.
+If this procedure is a likely possibility, it will be explained to you in more detail, either by the consultant performing the surgery, the stoma nurse, or by your Macmillan gynaecology oncology clinical nurse specialist before your operation.
+It is important to note the risk of bowel surgery is about 1 in 100.